 For more information, see the pricing page.

-Payment reminders are sent out mid-month for the upcoming month.
-Payment for the entire month is due on the first day of the month (with the exception of the first “trial” month of lessons).
-If payment is not received by the fifth day of the month, a late fee will be added.
+Monthly payment reminders or invoices are sent out on or before the last Saturday of the month for the upcoming month.
+Payment for the entire invoiced amount is due on the first day of the month (with the exception of the first “trial” month of lessons, which may be paid individually at the weekly lesson time).
+If payment is not received by the seventh day of the month, a late fee of $25 will be added.

 Termination of Lessons

 If you should decide to terminate lessons at any time during the year, the studio requires a two-week notice.
 Regardless of when notice is given, such student shall be financially responsible for the last two weeks of study, whether or not the student chooses to attend.